Absolutely split locally free sheaves on proper $k$-schemes and Brauer--Severi varieties: Introduction

-\end{prop2} Applying the above results to the case where $X$ is a (generalized) Brauer--Severi variety we obtain a complete classification of $AS$-bundles on arbitrary (generalized) Brauer--Severi varieties and the results of Biswas and Nagaraj [7], [8], [9] and of the author [26], [27] as corollaries (Theorem 6.5 and Corollary 6.6).
-We also consider the sequence of natural numbers $(d_j)_{j\in\mathbb{Z}}$ with $d_j=\mathrm{rk}(\mathcal{M}_{\mathcal{L}^{\otimes j}})$ and in fact, for a Brauer--Severi variety of period $p$ it is enough to consider the $p+1$-tupel $(d_0,d_1,...,d_{p-1},d_p)$ (see Proposition 5.3).
+\end{prop2} Applying the above results to the case where $X$ is a (generalized) Brauer--Severi variety we obtain a complete classification of $AS$-bundles on arbitrary (generalized) Brauer--Severi varieties (see Theorem 6.5 and Corollary 6.6).
+This gives the results of Biswas and Nagaraj [7], [8], [9] and of the author [27], [28] as corollaries.
+We also consider the sequence of natural numbers $(d_j)_{j\in\mathbb{Z}}$ with $d_j=\mathrm{rk}(\mathcal{M}_{\mathcal{L}^{\otimes j}})$.
+In fact, for a Brauer--Severi variety of period $p$ it is enough to consider the $p+1$-tupel $(d_0,d_1,...,d_{p-1},d_p)$ (see Proposition 5.4).
 This $p+1$-tupel will be called the \emph{AS-type}.
-We determine the $AS$-type, study the relation between the $AS$-types of Brauer equivalent and birational Brauer--Severi varieties and will show that the $AS$-type is a birational invariant (see Proposition 6.12).
-Finally, as consequences of the Horrocks criterion and a result of Ottaviani [29] we obtain cohomological criteria telling us exactly when a locally free sheaf on a (generalized) Brauer--Severi variety is an $AS$-bundle (Theorem 6.14 and Theorem 7.7).\\
+We determine the $AS$-type and study the relation between the $AS$-types of Brauer equivalent and birational Brauer--Severi varieties.
+Moreover, we will show that the $AS$-type is a birational invariant (see Proposition 6.12).
+Finally, as consequences of the Horrocks criterion and a result of Ottaviani [30], we obtain cohomological criteria for a vector bundle on a (generalized) Brauer--Severi variety to be a $AS$-bundle (see Theorem 6.14 and Theorem 7.7).\\

 { \textbf{Acknowledgement}.
-This paper is based on the first two chapters of my Ph.D. thesis which was supervised by Stefan Schr\"oer whom I would like to thank for a lot of comments and fruitful discussions.
+This paper is an improvement of the first two chapters of my Ph.D. thesis which was supervised by Stefan Schr\"oer whom I would like to thank for a lot of comments and fruitful discussions.\\

+{ \textbf{Conventions}.
+Throughout this work $k$ denotes an arbitrary ground field and $k^{sep}$ and $\bar{k}$ a separable respectively algebraic closure.
+Furthermore, any locally free sheaf is assumed to be of finite rank and will be called vector bundle.